souhirbenamor/FRM/VarCoVaR/Readme.md

 * market highs and lows are better captured
 * clear, concise statistical definition and derivation: conditional variance of CoVaR
 * clear economic interpretation: volatility of the (Co)VaR according to the covariates
-* in the opposite to the Lambda index the VarCoVaR scale is the value domain of the (Co)VaR
+* in contrast to the abstract Lambda index the VarCoVaR scale is the value domain of the (Co)VaR
 * Lambda value domain does not start with zero: clear disadvantage in comparison with VarCoVaR.
 "No risk" should start with zero.
 * better spread between the extreme values
 * more stability over different companies but still different and individual characterization
-* incorporates the whole market volatility and not only the Betas and Lambdas from L1-Q-regression
+* incorporates the whole market volatility and not only Lambdas (based on Betas) from L1-Q-regression
 * the financial crisis from 2008 is much better pronounced (peak value)
 * shows also the volatility and uncertainty of the CoVaR of any given company/asset
 * Many interesting other features waiting for being analysed, investigated and evaluated ...